When should I apply to the program I am interested in?

 How much is the application fee?

-A $40 application fee is required for each graduate and second degree program.
-Students that have applied previously and paid the fee are exempt from paying again.
-Bellarmine alumni are exempt for paying the fee as well.
+A $40 application fee is required for most graduate and second degree programs.
+Application fees vary if the program requires an application through the Centralized Application Service.
+If students have previously applied using the Bellarmine application and paid the fee, they are exempt from paying again.
+Bellarmine alumni are exempt from paying as well.
+Please use promo code BUALUMFREE.

 How much is tuition?

 Tuition varies by program.
 For more information, please visit the department or school webpage, call the Office of Graduate Admission at 502.272.7200 or email your question to email@example.com.

 All graduate and second degree students are encouraged to complete the Free Application for Federal Student Aid (FAFSA).
 The Bellarmine school code is 001954.
 For more information on how to do this, please visit the FAFSA website or call the Bellarmine University Office of Financial Aid at 502.272.7300.

 If your employer has a tuition reimbursement policy, what do you need to do?

 If you employer has a tuition reimbursement policy, please contact them directly to see what is needed for the company/organization to assist with funding your advanced degree.
 Bellarmine University does have a tuition deferral plan and our Bursar’s Office will assist you with completing the necessary paperwork.
 The Bursar’s Office can be reached at 502.272.8264.

 All graduate and second degree programs start at various times during the year.
 Bellarmine University is on a 15 week semester schedule for the fall and spring.
 Summer classes are shorter in length based on the number of hours and the class meeting dates and times.
 To find out the next semester start and admission application deadlines, please contact the Office of Graduate Admission at 502.272.7200 or firstname.lastname@example.org.